vladolaru/thinkwritecode.com/content/blog/founders-dilemma-many-hats-one-head/index.md

 Secondly, we should try and surround ourselves with people willing to wear more than one hat so we can share a closet or give away hats to them — they may very well be more capable and happier to wear them.
 It's a win-win situation.

 Thirdly, everyone should be empowered and helped to *lead from where they stand.* You don't need a special hat to make small decisions, to spot things worth improving, or to give someone your feedback.
 You just need to be willing to lend a helping hand and work towards the greater good — we are all in this together.

+_This story was initially published on [Medium.com](https://medium.com/@vladpotter/the-founders-dilemma-many-hats-one-head-7b413812792d), but I prefer it to live here.
+It think it is more at home here._ 🤗